nasuni-labs/nasuni-dashboards/README.md

        - organization (uncomment and replace **myOrg** and brackets with the organization you specified during **influx 2.7 setup**)
        - bucket (uncomment and replace **bucket** and brackets with the bucket you specified during **influx 2.7 setup**)

+  6. Save and close the file.
+For Rocky Linux editors using vi, press **Esc**, enter **x** at the prompt, and press **Enter**.

-  6. Restart telegraf to load the changes:
+  7. Restart telegraf to load the changes:

      ```shell
      sudo systemctl restart telegraf
      ```

-  7. Reconfigure your Grafana Data source for InfluxDB 2.7 (edit the existing InfluxDB Grafana data source rather than adding a new one) using the [Configure Grafana Data Source instructions](#configure-grafana-data-source) in Nasuni Labs.
+  8. Reconfigure your Grafana Data source for InfluxDB 2.7 (edit the existing InfluxDB Grafana data source rather than adding a new one) using the [Configure Grafana Data Source instructions](#configure-grafana-data-source) in Nasuni Labs.

 </details>